 The site’s SpaceViews page is a must-see.
 It’s packed with amazing image galleries, zoom views of cool photos, and free downloadable wallpapers for your desktop.

-Be sure to also check out Space.com’s NightSky section for everything you need to know about amateur stargazing, its video page for tons of footage, and maybe even join its large community of fellow space enthusiasts.
+Be sure to also check out Space.com’s NightSky section for everything you need to know about amateur stargazing, its video page for tons of footage, and maybe even join its large of fellow space enthusiasts.

 For news about nothing but space, SpaceDaily is the online news resource for industry professionals and fans alike.
 The website plainly displays news content, frequently updated with the latest happenings.